 How to Develop Your Child’s Bodily/Kinesthetic Smarts

-- Enroll your child in sports such as soccer, baseball, tennis or golf
+- Enroll your child in sports

 - Exercise regularly; go on walks as a family